 The disease rendered Franklin's legs almost useless, so Eleanor learned how to act as his 'legs and ear's' for him, and visit and communicate with all the constituents he was no longer able to meet with himself.
 Beginning in 1932 she traveled tens of thousands of miles every year, observing the political and economic state of the country.
 No wife of any presidential candidate had ever been as publicly active or vocal as Eleanor, and in just under a decade, she had become one of the country’s most astute political strategists.
 When FDR ran for president for the first time in 1932, he won the election by the widest margin in history, thanks in large part to Eleanor.
 While FDR's administration set out to solve the nation’s ills on a broad front, she developed a niche as the protector of those most likely to be left on the margins– particularly women, African-Americans, and children.
 Eleanor argued, successfully, that at least a small percentage of New Deal programs be directed at women.
 Her office was in daily contact with Ellen Woodward, the head of the Women's Work Division of the Federal Emergency Relief Administration, and she paid particular attention to the National Youth Administration, an agency that was more inclusive in regards to gender and race.
 As her reputation grew, she received unprecedented amounts of mail, and she responded to literally thousands of letters with small personal checks to help individuals and families stay afloat.
 She also received hate mail, in large part due to her concerns and involvement with the African-American community.
 She repeatedly publicized the unique plight of African-Americans during the Great Depression, an act which was largely responsible for African Americans leaving the party of Lincoln and voting primarily as Democrats.
 She continued this focus despite vitriolic objections from white Southern Democrats; she cheerfully accepted their outrage when she invited the young black women of Nannie Burroughs' school to the White House.
 In March of 1941 - before America entered the World War II - she helped dispel racial stereotypes by flying with black (male) pilots whose capabilities were being undermined by Army officials.
 Ten days later, the African-American pilots of the Tuskegee, Alabama Air base had their program fully funded, and they would go on to shoot down some four hundred Nazi planes.

-When the Daughters of the American Revolution boycotted the 1936 concert of African-American Marian Anderson on the National Mall, Eleanor resigned her membership.
+When the Daughters of the American Revolution refused in 1939 to allow African American contralto Marian Anderson to perform in Constitution Hall, Eleanor resigned her membership.
 Eleanor was known for maintaining intensely close female friendships and actively promoting the careers of many women.
 She held women-only press conferences and gave exclusive interviews with rising female journalists such as Bess Furman and Genevieve Herrick.

 Needless to say, Eleanor Roosevelt understood the importance of "networking" long before the term was coined She also understood the potential power the First Lady and used it to reach beyond the confines of the White House.
 Early in the administration, she held the first press conference ever given by the President’s wife.
 She began a syndicated newspaper column, "My Day," and wrote regularly for Ladies Home Journal and McCall's, with occasional pieces for Vogue and other women's magazines.
 Such an assertive woman challenged the foundation of the conservative world, for not only were her political and economic views radically modern, so was her personal life.
 Endless commentators scorned the First Lady in print and on radio, ridiculing not only her ideas, but especially her stout figure, toothy smile, dowdy dress, arrogant children, and negligence of social standards.
 Over their decades together, Eleanor and Franklin had come to understand each other’s strengths and weaknesses; their relationship evolved into one that was perhaps more professional than it was personal.
 Eleanor relied on the comfort of her friends in handling Franklin’s rumored infidelities, particularly Francis Perkins, Franklin's Secretary of Labor and one of Eleanor’s closest confidants.
 When the President died on April 12, 1945, Eleanor immediately sought Francis' company.